Kurty00/papermc-docker/README.md

-# PaperMC Docker
+# Waterfall Docker
-This is a Linux Docker image for the PaperMC Minecraft server.
+This is a Linux Docker image for the Waterfall Minecraft proxy.

+> IMPORTANT NOTE: I basically took [this](https://github.com/Phyremaster/papermc-docker) and made it work with waterfall.
+The following is just the entirety of the README from the original repo.

 PaperMC is an optimized Minecraft server with plugin support (Bukkit, Spigot, Sponge, etc.).
 This image provides a basic PaperMC server.
 All customizations are left to the user.